Vine King Thomas Sanders Wins 1st-Ever YouTube Honor At 9th Annual Shorty Awards

 “I love you all [so much] for making this possible!”

-Thanks to the Shorty Awards’ fan-voting process, Sanders’ dedicated collective; often referred to as “Fanders,” helped the man of the hour to best several longtime YouTube content creators for the big prize, including TimothyDeLaGhetto; now a recurrent player on MTV’s Wild’n’Out with Nick Cannon, and the aforementioned Pierce, a musical artist who often collaborates with Thomas who, incidentally, met up with Sanders for some fierce, fashionable fun along with Clark, on Thursday.
+Thanks to the Shorty Awards’ fan-voting process, Sanders’ dedicated collective, often referred to as “Fanders,” helped the man of the hour to best several longtime YouTube content creators for the big prize, including TimothyDeLaGhetto, now a recurrent player on MTV’s Wild’n’Out with Nick Cannon, and the aforementioned Pierce, a musical artist who often collaborates with Thomas.

+Incidentally, Ben, along with Clark, met up with Sanders for some fierce, fashionable fun on the very same day that Thomas became a YouTube Shortys winner.

 A subtle new york moment with @ThomasSanders and @doddleoddle pic.twitter.com/RciQLuM6WQ